 Schmidhuber says that in order to find something interesting (i.e. compressible), the observations an agent makes about the world must be neither predictably regular nor random.
 Instead, data from such observations must be “...regular in a way that is new with respect to the observer's current knowledge, yet learnable.”
 What does this say about an agent’s preferred difficulty level for a novel task?
 If fun is proportional to the ability to compress observational data, then in order to increase fun it is necessary to increase the rate at which an agent learns how to incorporate data into a new compression scheme.
 Meaning, the measure of fun is the rate at which the agent learns.
 If a series of tasks is so easy as to not require an agent to extend its capabilities, then that set of tasks will not be fun for the agent.
 Similarly, if the agent has so little knowledge or ability that the outcomes of a task seem random, there will be no compression of data and therefore no fun.
 Schmidhuber’s theory of fun leads to the conclusion that a moderate level of difficulty is ideal to produce the maximal amount of fun.

-Frustration, arousal and the Yerkes-Dodson law
+Frustration, arousal and the Yerkes-Dodson law You have yet to fully unpack these ideas.
+Add more information about each and their relationship to the field of psychology here.
+Also include

 While the idea of frustration might normally have negative associations, this paper will now argue that frustration can be an important aspect of fun.
 What is frustration?
 The Merriam-Webster online dictionary defines frustration as “a feeling of anger or annoyance caused by being unable to do something.”
 In other words, frustration is the result of failure at a task at which one wanted to succeed.